sauftot/ShowCaseSoT---Public/README.md

 # ShowCaseSoT---Public
- NightBot API Consumer to update SoT Stats, running as OBS Script
+ NightBot API Consumer to update Sea of Thieves Season 8 PvP Stats, running as OBS Script

 # WTF is this?
 OBS Studio features its own Python Module to allow scripts to access its functionality directly.
 This plugin builds on that module.